-Significant First Amendment cases involving religion, student speech, assembly and press rights were at the top of U.S. Supreme Court decisions in the just-finished 2020-21 term.
+Significant First Amendment cases involving religion, student speech, assembly and press rights were at the top of U.S. Supreme Court decisions in the 2020-21 term.

 In several key cases, the court ruled on the side of First Amendment freedoms, including where they seemed to conflict with other values and interests.
 But support was not equally strong for all five freedoms.